 HANDLING STAFF MATTERS

-A matter personal to a member of staff that is being considered by a meeting of Council or any of its committees or sub-committees is subject to standing order 11.
+A matter personal to a member of staff that is being considered by a meeting of the Staffing Committee is subject to standing order 11.

-Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the chairman of Council or, if he is not available, the vice-chairman (if there is one) of the Council of absence occasioned by illness or other reason and that person shall report such absence to the Governance, Resources and Finance Committee or the at its next meeting.
+Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the chairman of the Staffing Committee or, if he is not available, the vice-chairman (if there is one) of the the Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing Committee at its next meeting.

-The chairman of the Governance, Resources and Finance Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Governance, Resources and Finance Committee.
+The chairman of the Staffing Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing Committee.

-Subject to the Council’s policy regarding the handling of grievance matters, the Council’s most senior member of staff (or other members of staff) shall contact the chairman of the Governance, Resources and Finance Committee or in his absence, the vice-chairman of the Governance, Resources and Finance Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Governance, Resources and Finance Committee.
+Subject to the Council’s policy regarding the handling of grievance matters, the Council’s most senior member of staff (or other members of staff) shall contact the chairman of the Staffing Committee or in his absence, the vice-chairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee.

-Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the chairman or vice-chairman of the Governance, Resources and Finance Committee, this shall be communicated to another member of Full Council, which shall be reported back and progressed by resolution of Full Council.
+Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the chairman or vice-chairman of the Staffing Committee, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Staffing Committee.

 Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.